vpnclashfa-backup/multi-proxy-config-fetcher/README.md

 ![Channel Statistics](assets/channel_stats_chart.svg?v=1)

+Each channel is scored based on four key metrics:
+- Reliability Score (35%): Success rate in config fetching and updates
+- Config Quality (25%): Ratio of valid configs to total configs fetched
+- Config Uniqueness (25%): Percentage of unique configs contributed
+- Response Time (15%): Server response time and availability

+The overall score is calculated in real-time and updated hourly.
+Channels scoring below 30% are automatically disabled.

 > **Note**: These channels are configured as examples.
 You can easily modify the channel list in `src/config.py` to use your preferred Telegram channels.
-The success rates shown above are based on real-time monitoring of each channel's reliability in providing valid configurations.
+The performance metrics shown above are based on real-time monitoring of each channel's reliability in providing valid configurations.

 ## Features